stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Rule 8
     Orient: 0 o-> 1 -> 5 with 0 o-> 5 as 0 -> 5
+    Rule 8 has been used 1 times.

     Rule 8
     Orient: 3 -> 4 -> 5 with 3 o-> 5 as 3 -> 5
+    Rule 8 has been used 2 times.
     Track changes: 1

 # Rule 9 is correct.